Powerful inaction, conspicuous absence, bountiful void

 The water a snake drinks turns to poison” [3]

-With a faint sense of peril I will string pearls of void offered by the great masters of lightness.
-Some are well known but seldom heeded and rarely appreciated at their actual value.
+With faint sense of peril, I will string pearls of void, offered by great masters of lightness.
+Some are well known but usually glossed over or disguised under the soporific mantle of common place, seldom heeded and rarely appreciated at their actual value.

-Such thoughts may seem disparate and chaotic but, if you believe me, they are a treasury and a very consistent one, only very different from our culture...
-I will zigzag amidst them in apparent disorder.
+Such thoughts may seem disparate and chaotic, but they are a treasury and a very consistent one, only alien to our western culture...
+I will zigzag amidst all this, in apparent disorder.
 Let imagination trickle along!

 *

-This white page in front of me was empty.
-Everything was still possible within that uncarved block, imagination could have written anything on it; now as the page is filled with my words very little is left open, except reading it as it is.
+This page in front of me was empty.
+Everything was still possible on this page waiting like an uncarved block, imagination could have written anything on it; now as the page is filled with my meagre words, a little less is left open.
+One is reduced to read what is written.

 Along this road